casspop/primerCop/README.md

 #### Work has begun on hardware version 3 incorporating minor tweaks

-If you forget to press the handle forward at the end of a loading cycle, the primer is not seated in the case.
+**The Problem:** If you forget to press the handle forward at the end of a loading cycle, the primer is not seated in the case.

 On a progressive press this is a problem.